Skip to main content

 • However, there are two important exceptions:

-1. Players are allowed to defer playing into a Finesse if they are doing a Finesse of their own (and no-one else on the team could have done it).
+1. Players are allowed to defer playing into a Finesse if they are giving a clue that causes a Finesse (and no-one else on the team could have done it).

 2. Players are allowed to defer playing into a Finesse if they are doing something really important, like saving a 5 on chop or giving a Play Clue to a card that is about to be discarded.